biocompute-objects/BCO_Documentation/extension-scm.md

 #### 2.3.2.4 SCM Path "scm_path"

-`scm_path` should NOT start with `/`
+This is the path from the repository to the source code referenced. `scm_path` should NOT start with `/`

 #### 2.3.2.5 SCM Preview "scm_preview"

-The full uri for the source code referenced by the BioCompute
+The full uri for the source code referenced by the BioCompute.